 If you’ve never been to Colorado, you are missing out on some of the most gorgeous, scenic sights in the country.
 Whether it’s skiing or exploring the wide range of natural wonders from underground caves to the tallest mountains in the US, Colorado has more than enough native beauty for one person to explore in a lifetime.

 Like the world’s seven natural wonders, Colorado’s got its own impressive collection.
 However, seven natural wonders are not nearly enough to cram into one list, that’s why we wrote about nine.
 These magnificent escapes stand out as being some of the top-rated tourist and hiking destinations in the state.

 Colorado’s Top Natural Wonders

 There are stunning geological features in Colorado that are truly unique.
-2 of the 9 natural wonders below are also national natural landmarks, of which there are 15 of total.
+2 of the 9 natural wonders below are also national natural landmarks, of which there are 15 in total.
 There are also some manmade ancient archeological ruins that will puzzle your mind.
 Get your bucket list ready, folks.
-Each of these amazing Colorado natural wonders can be visited year round.
+Each of these amazing Colorado natural wonders can be visited year-round.